rafflebox-technologies-inc/rafflebox-logger-ui/README.md

 ```

 If `ENV` is equal to `production` or `test` then Sentry will be enabled.
 Otherwise logs will just go to stdout.

+## Publish

+Publishes the package to github.
+Note: the pipeline does this.

+`yarn publish`